PurpleNinja225/NASible/README.md

 ## Support

-If you've enjoyed Ansible-NAS as much as I do working on it, please consider [buying me a coffee](https://ko-fi.com/davestephens) :coffee:
+If you've enjoyed NASible as much as I do working on it, please consider [buying the original creator a coffee](https://ko-fi.com/davestephens) :coffee:

 ## Thanks